What is Cairns Farm?

 Jeff and Kim have moved to Cairns Farm, and Beth and Greg live in Newberg nearby.
 We spend our weekends together now, working to make Cairns Farm a reality.

 And Greg and Beth’s oldest, Abby, married Chandler in September in a tiny ceremony on a beach in Hawaii.
-They planned to have a wedding at Cairns Farm in June 2020, but COVID interrupted those plans, so they did a brief but beautiful photo shoot, instead.

 What’s in a name?